 But on top of their reputation for being technology-obsessed, millenials are also notorious for their willingness to quickly hop from job to job.
 Studies have shown that once employed, there is a 50% chance that an entry-level hotel employee will leave his or her job within one year.
 With such a high turnover, it’s hard to maintain a positive company culture, and eventually only makes more people want to leave.
 As John had conveyed to me while I waited for my hotel room key, having his colleague quit meant several things: tasks left unaccounted for, lowered team spirit, and longer hours for John.
 Eventually, John will likely quit his job too – and the cycle continues.

-But with the right internal tool, John’s manager would be able to remotely thank him for taking on the extra shift, and recognize his hard work.
-John’s colleague would be able to inform him, and his manager, about the details of the late checkout in room 203 in an organized manner and easily keep it on record in the system.
+But with the right internal tool, John’s manager would be able to remotely thank him for taking on the extra shift, and recognise his hard work.
+John’s colleague would be able to inform him, and his manager, about the details of the late checkout in room 203 in an organised manner and easily keep it on record in the system.
 All of these things would’ve ultimately made John feel more engaged to his job, by being more informed about his tasks and having a better connection with his colleagues and manager.

 Strengthening workplace relationships and boosting employee engagement in a non-desk workforce doesn’t have to be difficult.
 In fact, the young worker’s close-knit relationship with technology makes it even easier than before.
 These days, talking to each other through a chatroom, receiving an announcement from management, and seeing someone acknowledge your message to them can be enough to build a sense of connection.
-One notification on your phone from your boss recognizing your hard work can make you want to go that extra mile to serve a hotel guest.
+One notification on your phone from your boss recognising your hard work can make you want to go that extra mile to serve a hotel guest.
 And sometimes, that’s enough to make a difference between whether you want to stay or leave the company.

 So, the next time you look to implement a new internal tool for your employees, you may want to consider one crucial factor: would a millennial want to use it?